 We spent a large portion of the evening adding people to the new group, trying to bring up its member-count to spite the people who deleted We$Hookupz.
 By the end of the that night, it had a few hundred members.
-Today, it has over 1000, and the amount of participation on it rivals the amount We$Hookupz had in its glory days.
+Today, it has over 1000, and the amount of participation on it rivals the amount We$Hookupz had at its peak.

 Soggy We$ Memes was never and will never be We$Hookupz.
 Daly-Smith lamented the fact that there aren’t as many of the niche, “shitposting” memes he enjoys.

 “It didn’t go through that underground period,” Daly-Smith said.
 “It didn’t go through a period when it had only a few people…Soggy We$ Memes from the beginning was a big group and was basically picking up where We$Hookupz left off.
 It just went immediately into stuff that everyone likes.
 You go into the FuckJerry kinda content, which is like, fine.
 Most people enjoy that a lot.
 I’m so happy that Soggy We$ Memes exists for that purpose, that people can go on and see something and be like, ‘That’s funny.
 I like that.’
 I do take a bit of misplaced pride in it.”

 Soggy We$ Memes is now controlled by nine admins, and although I have added the Creator and Lopez to it multiple times, they have declined the invitations.

 The Creator is supportive of Soggy We$ Memes, though.